ThomasKaiser/Knowledge/articles/Netatalk_2.2_on_Ubuntu_Focal_Fossa.md

     patch -p1 <../patch-etc_uams_uams__dhx__passwd.c
     patch -p1 <../patch-etc_uams_uams__randnum.c

-Now configure the software for Ubuntu 20.04 (`--enable-systemd`).
+Then configure the software for Ubuntu 20.04 (`--enable-systemd`).
 It should look like this at the end:

     ./configure --enable-systemd --disable-ddp --disable-cups --without-ldap --without-acls
     ...